ISO 27001 for Startups: Is It Worth It? (And How to Do It Fast)

 - Internal audit before Stage 1.
 ISO 27001 requires an internal audit of the ISMS before external certification.
 The internal audit must be completed, findings logged, and corrective actions tracked.

 - Management review meeting.
-The leadership team formally reviews the ISMS — inputs and outputs specified in Clause 9.3.
+The leadership team formally reviews the ISMS, with inputs and outputs specified in Clause 9.3.
 Minutes retained.

 - Operating evidence.
 Controls must have been running long enough to generate evidence.
 A Stage 2 audit needs samples.
 Two to three months of operating evidence is the practical minimum.